Skip to main content

 These metrics correspond to the data shown in the Usage Metrics workspace and align with the PowerSync Service parameters outlined in our pricing.

-• Window (minutes): The number of minutes to look back when evaluating usage.
+• Window: The number of minutes to look back when evaluating usage.
 All usage data points within this time window are included when determining if the configured threshold has been crossed

-• Calculation: Choose how to aggregate all data points within the window before comparing to the threshold:
+• Aggregation: Choose how to aggregate all data points within the window before comparing to the threshold:

-• Average over window: Calculate the average of all values
+• Avg: Calculate the average of all values

-• Threshold Condition: Set whether the alert triggers when usage goes Above or Below the specified value
+• Condition: Set whether the alert triggers when usage goes Above or Below the specified threshold

-• Threshold Value: The numeric limit for the selected metric (in bytes for size-based metrics; count for all others)
+• Threshold Value: The numeric limit for the selected metric (in bytes for size-based metrics; count for all other metrics)

 Alert Notifications

-You can set up notifications to be informed of issue or metric alerts, as well as deploy state changes.
+Set up notification rules to be informed of issue or usage alerts, as well as deploy state changes.
 PowerSync provides multiple notification methods that trigger both when an alert becomes active and when it returns to normal (indicating the monitored conditions are back within acceptable thresholds).

-• Email Notifications: Send alerts directly to your email address
+• Email Rules: Send alerts directly to your email address

 • Webhooks: Notify external systems and services